natalieagus/50005/docs/Problem Set/06-filesystem.md

 <div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>
 <p>
-When a filesystem is mounted onto a directory like <code>/data</code>, the mount point acts as an entry into the new filesystem, and the original contents of <code>/data</code> are hidden—not removed.
+When a filesystem is mounted onto a directory like <code>/data</code>, the mount point acts as an entry into the new filesystem, and the original contents of <code>/data</code> are hidden, not removed.
 They continue to exist on the underlying disk but are no longer visible in the current namespace until the mount is unmounted.
 </p>
 <p>
 Disk usage tools such as <code>du</code> operate by walking through the visible directory structure.
 If a mount overlays a directory, these tools only see the contents of the mounted filesystem, not the underlying files.
 This can lead to an illusion that <code>/data</code> has very little usage when, in reality, hidden files beneath the mount point still occupy disk space.